The Washington DC Regional Chapter of the Acoustical Society of America,

 Invites your High School Group or Club to Participate in the

 The Acoustic STEAM event is open to any public, charter, and private high school groups in Virginia, Maryland, and Washington DC.
 Your group will compete in creating an acoustics video using instruments made by students, using only basic raw-materials (no instrument kits or partially modified instruments are allowed).
-First place winner will receiver $100.
+First place winner will receiver $150, and second place is $100.
 Entries are to be submitted via an email link to a Youtube video that is shared with the public.
 All entry links will be shared online

 Acoustics STEAM Contest Rules: Contestants are asked to create a music video that involves team-made musical instruments to create the sounds.
 The device or instruments must be created using basic raw materials, such as Kinex, rubber bands, PVC pipes, cardboard tubes (from paper towels or toilet paper), jars, soda bottles, sharp scissors, colored paper, magic markers, rubber balls, plastic containers, tin cans, duct tape, boxes, buckets, jars, pieces of wood, string, wire, or other materials or tools commonly found around the home.
 The home-made instruments must create all of the music in the video.
 Groups must record the motion and song by video and upload the file to Youtube with a public link.
 The recorded videos will be used for judging.
-No more than 6 students are allowed on a team.
 There is no limit on the number of teams entering the contest, and multiple team entries from a school are allowed.
-Only one entry per team, and students may each participate in only one team, please.
-In the interest of COVID-19 safety, please create your video virtually/in separate spaces (i.e. via cell phone recording, Zoom or GoogleHangouts) then mix and synchronize them with an app or laptop.
-Team members are expected to NOT be in physical proximity of one another.
+Only one entry per team, and students may each participate in only one team.
+Create your video then mix and synchronize them with an app or laptop.

 Examples of possible instruments making music can be found online at: https://www.youtube.com/watch?v=Tj66mUEvKNY , https://www.youtube.com/watch?v=l6Z_iodKSzU, https://www.youtube.com/watch?v=YzpqUQVh730.